 There are a number of charitable organisations which will pay the fee on behalf of individuals in special cases.
-If you simply cannot get together the money you need by borrowing or saving it is worth investigating these.
+If you simply cannot get together the money you need by borrowing, saving or selling assets it is worth investigating these.

 The charities and utility companies currently known to Bankruptcy Expert who do offer such funds or help are as follows:

 Arrange a call with a Bankruptcy Expert